tooltwist/vue-cli-plugin-contentservice/README.md

 ### Managing the Content
 To edit the content of the page press `control-option-escape` on a Mac or `control-alt-escape` on Windows.

-_Note that the content shown is example data.
-Change it as you wish, but be aware that other people see what you enter, and also that gets reset regularly without warning so your changes may disappear._
+> Note that the content shown is example data.
+Change it as you wish, but be aware that
+> other people will see anything you enter, and also that the content gets reset
+> regularly without warning so your changes may disappear.

 ### Further Information
 To customise the site, or edit your own content see [ContentService.io](http://contentservice.io).